techiew/UniversalProxyDLL/README.md

 * No module definition files (.def) files required
 * No project configuration required
 * Built DLL can dynamically proxy any [supported DLL](#supported-dlls) without rebuilding (just rename the DLL)
-* Easily create [callbacks](#add-a-callback) for exported functions
+* Easily create [callbacks](#adding-a-callback) for exported functions
 * No race conditions (exported functions will wait for proxy creation)
 * No [LoadLibrary calls](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-best-practices) within DllMain
 * Works for 32-bit and 64-bit games (32-bit has limited support!)

 ## Usage
-A simple DLL with a DllMain like this is all that is needed:
+A simple DllMain is all that is needed:

 ```cpp
 #include <Windows.h>